GrandmasterB42/Media-Recommendation-Engine/README.md

 ## Current capabilities

-- Detect video files in a plex-like directory structure, organize them in a database and
+- Detect video files in a plex-like directory structure, organize them in a database
 - Show the discovered content in a web interface
+- Shared media playback sessions

 ## Short term goals